OpenTranslationBible/open-bible/en-GB/23.Isaiah/md/isaiah-11.md

 # Isaiah Chapter 11

 ## Isaiah 11:1

-Then a shoot will spring from the stem of Jesse,
-And a Branch from his roots will bear fruit.
+A shoot will emerge from the stem of Jesse, and from his roots a Branch will bear fruit.

 ## Isaiah 11:2

-The Spirit of the Lord will rest on Him,
-The spirit of wisdom and understanding,
-The spirit of counsel and strength,
-The spirit of knowledge and the fear of the Lord.
+The Spirit of the Lord shall rest upon him— the spirit of wisdom and understanding, the spirit of counsel and might, the spirit of knowledge and the fear of the Lord.

 ## Isaiah 11:3

-And He will delight in the fear of the Lord,
-And He will not judge by what His eyes see,
-Nor make decisions by what His ears hear;
+He will find delight in the fear of the Lord.
+He will not judge by what his eyes see, nor decide by what his ears hear;

 ## Isaiah 11:4

-But with righteousness He will judge the poor,
-And decide with fairness for the humble of the earth;
-And He will strike the earth with the rod of His mouth,
-And with the breath of His lips He will slay the wicked.
+but with righteousness he shall judge the poor, and with fairness he will decide for the humble of the earth.
+He will strike the earth with the rod of his mouth, and with the breath of his lips he will slay the wicked.

 ## Isaiah 11:5

-Also righteousness will be the belt around His hips,
-And faithfulness the belt around His waist.
+Righteousness will be the belt around his waist, and faithfulness the sash around his hips.

 ## Isaiah 11:6

-And the wolf will dwell with the lamb,
-And the leopard will lie down with the young goat,
-And the calf and the young lion and the fattened steer will be together;
-And a little boy will lead them.
+The wolf will dwell with the lamb, and the leopard will lie down with the young goat, the calf and the young lion and the fattened steer together; and a little child shall lead them.

 ## Isaiah 11:7

-Also the cow and the bear will graze,
-Their young will lie down together,
-And the lion will eat straw like the ox.
+The cow and the bear shall graze, their young ones will lie down together, and the lion will eat straw like the ox.

 ## Isaiah 11:8

-The nursing child will play by the hole of the cobra,
-And the weaned child will put his hand on the viper’s den.
+The nursing child will play by the cobra’s hole, and the weaned child will put his hand on the viper’s nest.

 ## Isaiah 11:9

-They will not hurt or destroy in all My holy mountain,
-For the earth will be full of the knowledge of the Lord
-As the waters cover the sea.
+They will neither harm nor destroy on all my holy mountain, for the earth will be filled with the knowledge of the Lord as the waters cover the sea.

 ---

 ## Isaiah 11:10

-Then on that day
-The nations will resort to the root of Jesse,
-Who will stand as a signal for the peoples;
-And His resting place will be glorious.
+In that day, the Root of Jesse will stand as a banner for the peoples; the nations will resort to him, and his resting place will be glorious.

 ## Isaiah 11:11

-Then it will happen on that day that the Lord
-Will again recover with His hand
-The second time
-The remnant of His people who will remain,
-From Assyria, Egypt, Pathros, Cush, Elam, Shinar, Hamath,
-And from the islands of the sea.
+On that day, the Lord will extend his hand a second time to reclaim the remnant of his people from Assyria, from Egypt, from Pathros, from Cush, from Elam, from Shinar, from Hamath, and from the islands of the sea.

 ## Isaiah 11:12

-And He will lift up a flag for the nations,
-And assemble the banished ones of Israel,
-And gather the dispersed of Judah
-From the four corners of the earth.
+He will raise a banner for the nations and gather the exiles of Israel; he will assemble the dispersed of Judah from the four corners of the earth.

 ## Isaiah 11:13

-Then the jealousy of Ephraim will depart,
-And those who harass Judah will be eliminated;
-Ephraim will not be jealous of Judah,
-And Judah will not harass Ephraim.
+Ephraim’s jealousy will vanish, and those who harass Judah will be eliminated; Ephraim will not be jealous of Judah, nor will Judah harass Ephraim.

 ## Isaiah 11:14

-They will swoop down on the slopes of the Philistines on the west;
-Together they will plunder the people of the east.
-They will possess Edom and Moab,
-And the sons of Ammon will be subject to them.
+They will swoop down on the slopes of the Philistines to the west; together they will plunder the people of the east.
+They will possess Edom and Moab, and the Ammonites will be subject to them.

 ## Isaiah 11:15

-And the Lord will utterly destroy
-The tongue of the Sea of Egypt;
-And He will wave His hand over the Euphrates River
-With His scorching wind,
-And He will strike it into seven streams
-And make people walk over dry land.
+The Lord will utterly destroy the tongue of the Egyptian sea; with a scorching wind, he will wave his hand over the Euphrates River, breaking it into seven streams so that people can cross over in sandals.

 ## Isaiah 11:16

-And there will be a highway from Assyria
-For the remnant of His people who will be left,
-Just as there was for Israel
-On the day that they came up out of the land of Egypt.
+There will be a highway from Assyria for the remnant of his people who remain, just as there was for Israel when they came up from the land of Egypt.